imzarif/imzarif/README.md

 - 👀 I’m interested in problem solving, software development, machine learning
 - 🌱 I’m currently learning deep learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : Email me at imzahmed116@gmail.com
+- 📫 How to reach me : Email me at imzahmed116@gmail.com or zarifahmed@iut-dhaka.edu

 <!---
 imzarif/imzarif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.